ReavesX/CS210/Module 7/Project 3/docs/DesignAndFunctionality.md

 ### Class Structure

-The class contains:
+The `Grocery` class contains:

 - **Private Members:** The map structure to store the data.
 - **Public Methods:**
-  - `InitializeFromFile(string filename)`: Reads the input file and populates the map.
+  - `LoadData(string filename)`: Reads the input file and populates the map.
-  - `WriteBackupFile(string filename)`: Writes the map data to `frequency.dat`.
+  - `SaveData()`: Writes the map data to `frequency.dat`.
-  - `GetItemFrequency(string item)`: Returns the count for a specific item.
+  - `GetFrequency(string item)`: Returns the count for a specific item.
+  - `GetFrequencyMap()`: Returns the entire map for display purposes.

+The `Display` class handles user interaction:

+- `PrintItemFrequency()`: Handles input/output for specific item queries.
-  - `PrintAllFrequencies()`: Iterates through the map to print key-value pairs.
+- `PrintFrequencyList()`: Iterates through the map to print key-value pairs.
 - `PrintHistogram()`: Iterates through the map and prints asterisks corresponding to the value.

 ## Functionality & Screenshots